suparna-khamaru/suparna-khamaru/README.md

-### Hi there 👋
+#### Hi there 👋

+# I am Suparna Khamaru
-My name is Suparna Khamaru and I am a Web & Mobile apps Test Automation Engineer by profession.
+I am a Web & Mobile apps Test Automation Engineer
 I am a Bengali, living in Bangalore, India and currently work at News Corp for `The Times`.

 - 🔭 I’m currently working on Apple's XCUITest in Swift language
 - 🌱 I’m currently learning Data structures and alogorithms in Swift